 where p(oE | h) is 1 if there is an edge between that object and the detector in h, and 0 otherwise.

 Crucially, because the predictions of this (or any) Bayesian model will depend on the prior probability that any given object is a blicket, below we show the predictions of the model when the probability of a blicket is .5, .65, .8, .95, and 1.
-Figure 4A-E shows the model’s predictions for Experiments 1 and 2 for the various probabilities. prior probabilities was unclear what participants’ baseline assumptions about the prior probability of blickets in the absence of explicit manipulations to those probabilities.
+Figure 4A-E shows the model’s predictions for Experiments 1 and 2 for the various probabilities.
+We considered a range of prior probabilities because it was unclear what participants’ baseline assumptions were about the prior probability of blickets in the absence of explicit manipulations to those probabilities.
 Thus, by deriving the model’s predictions for various prior probabilities, it was possible to compare the model’s predictions for the different probabilities to children’s actual treatment of the objects.
+The quantitative fit of this model to the data in Experiments 1 and 2 are shown below in Results.

 Connectionist model.
-We also built a two-layer connectionist model.
-The model architecture is shown in Figure 4.
-The rationale for building a two-layer model was to explore whether a simple learning model (Kruschke, 1992; Widrow & Hoff, 1960)could be used to explain these data.
+We also built a set of two-layer connectionist models.
+One set of these models corresponded to Experiment 1 and the other set corresponded to Experiment 2.
+The model architecture for the Experiment 1 simulations is shown in Figure 4.
+The rationale for building only a two-layer model was to explore whether a simple learning model trained with the Delta Rule (Kruschke, 1992; Widrow & Hoff, 1960)—which is formally equivalent to the traditional Rescorla-Wagner model (Danks, 2003; Gluck & Bower, 1988)—could be used to explain these data.
 This is an instantiation of an associative learning model that might better explain retrospective inferences as the number of potential causes increases.
-Similar to children, we trained 16 models (i.e., ‘participants’) per condition, and like the children, each model received two trials.
-Each new participant began with a fresh set of small random weights (sampled uniformly between ±0.1).ata were aggregated over the responses of each model, as was the case for the children.
+Similar to children, we trained 16 models (i.e., ‘participants’) per condition for both experiments (i.e., 32 total model runs for Experiment 1 and 32 total model runs for Experiment 2), and like the children, each model received two trials.
+Each new participant began with a fresh set of small random weights (sampled uniformly between ±0.1).
+Finally, data were aggregated over the responses of each model, as was the case for the children.

-The input layer for the model consisted of four units, and the output layer consisted of a single unit.
-On a trial in which an object was placed on the machine, the activation value of its corresponding input unit was set to a value of 1; that value was when the corresponding object was not placed on the machine.
+The input layer for the model consisted of four units for Experiment 1 (corresponding to the four objects) and five units for Experiment 2 (corresponding to the five objects), and the output layer consisted of a single unit (corresponding to the activation of the machine).
+On a trial in which an object was placed on the machine, the activation value of its corresponding input unit was set to a value of 1; that value was 0 when the corresponding object was not placed on the machine.
 The input units could not take on any other values beside 0 or 1.
-If, then the model was trained to turn on the single output unit (i.e., to produce an activation of 1).
+If an object that was a blicket was placed on the machine, then the model was trained to turn on the single output unit (i.e., to produce an activation of 1).

 All simulations used a learning rate of .05 but no momentum.
 Model weights were initialized to small random values (distribution range = ± 0.1), and the output units used sum-squared activation functions (which enabled the weights to be modified with training).
 The activation of the single output unit was interpreted as the model’s confidence (or prediction) that a given object was a blicket and could range between 0 and 1 due to the sigmoid activation function (unlike the input units).

 Figure 4.
 The connectionist model used to simulate Experiment 1.